DEV Community

 On-Call Burnout: What Incident Data Doesn’t Show

-Incident dashboards measure system health, but they rarely reveal the workload experienced by the engineers responding to alerts.
+Incident dashboards measure system health.
+However, they rarely show the workload and strain that engineers face when responding to alerts.

 Teams track incident metrics like incident counts, Mean Time to Repair (MTTR), Mean Time to Detect (MTTD) or escalations of the incident.
-These metrics give insights into system reliability, but say little about how incident response affects the engineers handling those alerts.
-While teams focus heavily on system health, the health of the team itself can quietly become strained.
+These metrics give insights into system reliability, but say very little about how incident response affects the engineers handling those alerts.
+While teams are focused on system health, the health of the team itself can silently become strained.

 The Numbers Behind On-Call Work

 Industry Data shows that on-call work takes up a significant share of engineering time.
-According to the 2025 SRE Report, engineers spend a median of 30% of their week on operational work, which is up from 25% the year before.
+The 2025 SRE Report states that engineers spend a median of 30% of their week on operational work, which is up from 25% the year before.

 Incidents themselves are also common.
 46% of SREs reported responding to more than five incidents in the last 30 days, while 23% handled between 6–10 incidents.
 At that level, the load can quickly lead to burnout when combined with other engineering responsibilities and external factors ("SRE report 2025", 2026).

-These metrics outline a fundamental gap: Incident counts and traditional incident data alone fail to capture how that workload is actually experienced by the engineers responding to alerts.
+These metrics outline a fundamental gap: Incident counts and traditional incident data alone can't completely capture how workload is experienced by the engineers responding to alerts.

 Burnout is widespread.
 A 2024 survey found that about 65% of engineers report currently experiencing burnout (Chevireddy, 2025).